Getting On Board

 - Audio / Video

-Signal Hill Elementary gives every child support and acceptance.
-When Jolene received a SET-BC loan for an iPad with TD Snap AAC app, Signal Hill’s SLP, Cleo Donnelly, focused on only on helping the student learn how to use her talker, but also on providing strong school support.
 An important aspect of learning how to use AAC is to have friends and family model AAC.
-Alison Hahn, classroom teacher, Ms. Jodie, CEA, and Cleo collaborated to have all the students in the class learn about ACC and communication via symbols.
-Every student was given a low-tech communication board based on the TD Snap home page and they were curious about the mix of concrete and abstract symbols.
+Alison Hahn, classroom teacher, Ms. Jodie, CEA, and Cleo collaborated to teach Jolene’s entire class about AAC and communication with symbols.
+They gave every student a low-tech communication board based on the TD Snap homepage.
+They were curious about the mix of concrete and abstract symbols.
 One strategy was for students to use the low-tech board to model AAC by pointing to core words when speaking with their classmates.
-The whole class participated in activities such as Word of Week, and other activities that taught everyone the building blocks of language and the parts of speech.
+The whole class participated in Word of the Week and other activities that involved building blocks of language and parts of speech.
 Students also learned about the difference between core and fringe words.
-One of the learning activities was for each student to write a list of their personal school fringe, practicing spelling, and drawing their own symbols.
+In one activity, each student wrote a list of their personal school fringe, practiced spelling, and drew their own symbols.

 Cleo also helped Jolene learn TD Snap through kinesthetic-tactile experiences.
-Cleo cut out the symbols from the Home page and created a matching puzzle.
+Cleo cut out the symbols from the homepage and created a matching puzzle.
 This strategy helped Jolene develop the motor pathway for finding words.

 Resource Overview